sensu/sensu-docs/content/sensu-go/5.0/guides/influx-db-metric-handler.md

 ---
 title: "How to populate InfluxDB metrics using handlers"
 linkTitle: "Storing Metrics with InfluxDB"
+description: "Sensu event handlers are actions executed by the Sensu backend on events.
+This guide helps you populate Sensu metrics into the time series database InfluxDB. "
 weight: 35
 version: "5.0"
 product: "Sensu Go"